MatL98/MatBank/readme.md

 You can register a new user or use:

--mail: test@mail.com
+- mail: test@mail.com
--username: test
+- username: test
--password: test123
+- password: test123

 ## Tools Used

--React.Js
+- React.Js
--React Router Dom
+- React Router Dom
--Style Components
+- Style Components
--Axios
+- Axios
--Node.Js
+- Node.Js
--Express.Js
+- Express.Js
--Knex
+- Sequelize
--MySql
+- MySql

 ## How to install the project